bigbridge-nl/product-import/README.md

 * trims leading and trailing whitespace (spaces, tabs, newlines) from all fields
 * input is validated on data type, requiredness,  and length restrictions
 * result callback, a function that is called with the results of each imported product (id, error)
+* information is only added and overwritten, never removed; the import is not considered to be the only source of information of the shop

 ## Example Code